CodiPapi/Nuxt_v4_Django-Cookie_Auth/README.md

 ## Authentication Flow
 - User logs in via Nuxt frontend; Django sets a secure, HttpOnly sessionid cookie and CSRF token.
-- Nuxt includes the CSRF token in request headers.
+- Nuxt includes the CSRF token in request headers
 - API requests carry cookies automatically—no token storage in JavaScript needed.
+- Pinia store handles user state management

 ## Contribute & Extend
 - Add unit or E2E tests (Vitest, Playwright, etc.) to enable CD/CI pipelines for version testing
-- Add pinia store state management

 ## License
 This project is licensed under the terms of the [MIT License](LICENSE).